 The Government will guarantee the finance for the initial 1km test track and the 21km pilot route, to counter withholding approval.
 After that, the system is immune from sovereign risk, except for right of way.
 The Government will also guarantee the availability of public right of way for the test track, the pilot route and for every future route.
 The Government will support value capture for the provision of stops.
-The Government will collect rent as 5% of net profits, and regulate to limit profit to 15% with the balance for reinvestment to extend the network.
+The Government will collect rent as 5% of net profits, and regulate to limit profit to 15% with the balance for reinvestment to intensify the network.

 A Test Track is essential to refine the quality of the system and to obtain approvals.
 All variations to the design must be subject to vendor approval because there is a history of podcar impediment by weight increase with Taxi2000 and weight is critical.

 Profitability is estimated in the table, and an urban network at 2km proximity is highly profitable and a more intense network at 500m proximity may be profitable (the top half of the table).
 These networks are drawn on the following screens together with rural options.
 This profitability relates only to the network operator and does not account for savings in congestion costs, savings in government subsidies, avoidance of project funding, nor revenue from freight or in-vehicle advertising.
 Rental should be mandated at 5% of profits, profits limited to 15% of capital invested, and the balance regulated to intensify the network.

 While advocating probity and a prudent due process with a test track and pilot route, the big advantage will come from a self-funding, job-creating urban network with redundancy, reliability and good service.